-Hey everyone – welcome to our How to find Canadian Value Stocks to Invest In episode of fundamentals on your personal Million Dollar Journey.
+This is the second article in our Million Dollar Journey fundamentals journey.
 With our fundamentals series, we intend to give you a breakdown of somewhat complex topics in the hopes that you can make informed decisions about your investment portfolio going forward.

 What is Value Investing?